 Adequate aquarium filtration will successfully remove these toxic compounds from the aquarium.
-It also lessens weekly maintenance chores by about 50% and ensures stable water parameters which greatly contributes to the health of the aquarium inhabitants.
+It also lessens weekly maintenance chores by about 50% and ensures stable water parameters which greatly contributes to the health of the aquarium fish.

-Mechanical filtration can be as simple as running the water into a layer or several layers of filter wool or as complicated as having multiple chambers dedicated for the purpose.
+This phase of filtration can be as simple as running the water into a layer or several layers of filter wool or as complicated as having multiple chambers dedicated for the purpose.

 The most commonly used is Filter wool/filter pad as this material has the capacity to strain out aquarium waste from the water effectively.
 They come in different kinds.
-Coarse filter pads with bigger pores are perfect for aquariums with bigger fish as it has the capacity to handle larger amounts of waste without clogging.
+Coarse filter pads with bigger pores are perfect for larger tanks with bigger fish as it has the capacity to handle larger amounts of waste without clogging.
 Finer pads with smaller pores are perfect for keeping your aquarium water clear as these will remove the tiny particles suspended in your water.
 A combination of both is commonly used.
 Eventually, all mechanical filter media will clog and will need to be cleaned or replaced.

-Filter sponges work great as well as they function as both mechanical and biological filters.
+Sponge filters work great as well as they function as both mechanical and biological filters.
 They are not the best mechanical filters out on the market but the pores in the sponge which make ideal homes for the beneficial bacteria will more than compensate for its low capacity to filter bigger waste particles.
 If used properly this type of filter is perfect for polishing aquarium water.

 There are certain types of bacteria living in water that will eat ammonia and convert it to Nitrite.
 Another type of bacteria eats the still toxic Nitrite and converts it to the less toxic Nitrate.
 This is called the Nitrogen Cycle.
 This is what all aquarists rely on to keep their tanks healthy and happy.